SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     !! sum = (try someThrowingFunction()) + anotherThrowingFunction() // Error: try applies only to the fist function call !!                                      ^~~~~~~~~~~~~~~~~~~~~~~~~

-You can't write ``try`` on the right hand side of a binary operator, except for assignment operators.
+A ``try`` expression can't appear on the right hand side of a binary operator, unless the binary operator is the assignment operator or the ``try`` expression is enclosed in parentheses.

 .. assertion:: try-on-right